oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 ## Relations

 ### [MHeLy](MHeLy.md)
 MHeLy is a close friend to JHR, and vice versa.
-They have known each other for longer compared to anybody else in them.
+MHeLy has known JHR other for longer compared to anybody else in her.
 They have enjoyed time together, playing and watching the silver of the night skies.

 ### [WELLPan](WELLPan.md)
 They are good friends.
 JHR and WELLPan likes to read books in their spare time together.